Needle Biopsy of the Lung

-Using imaging guidance, the physician will insert the needle through the skin, advance it to the site of the nodule and remove samples of tissue.
-Several specimens may be needed for complete analysis.
+Using imaging guidance, the doctor will insert the needle through the skin, advance it to the site of the nodule, and remove samples of tissue.
+They may need to collect several specimens for complete analysis.

-After the sampling, the needle will be removed.
+After the sampling, the doctor will remove the needle.

 You may be taken to an observation area for several hours.
-X-ray(s) or other imaging tests may be performed to monitor for complications.
+The doctor may use X-ray(s) or other imaging tests to monitor for complications.

 This procedure is usually completed within one hour.